Home/Seeds/Whole Cumin Seeds

 Cumin-Spiced Quinoa Salad

-A refreshing quinoa salad infused with the warm flavors of whole cumin seeds, perfect for a nutritious lunch or side dish.
+A refreshing quinoa salad infused with whole cumin seeds, vibrant vegetables, and a zesty lemon dressing, perfect for a nutritious lunch.

 Ingredients